Inca Trail 4 day Trek – Services & Prices

 The appeal of this particular trek is the stunning combination of Inca ruins, magnificent mountains, exotic vegetation and extraordinary ecological variety.
 The trail goes over high passes with unforgettable views, through cloud forest, and finally into subtropical vegetation.

 Over 250 species of orchid have been counted in the Machu Picchu Historic Sanctuary, as well as numerous rare birds, animals, reptiles, including several species considered to be in danger of extinction.
-In order to complete the Inca Trail you need to have a reasonable level of fitness, age shouldn’t be a barrier.
+In order to complete the Inca Trail, you need to have a reasonable level of fitness, age shouldn’t be a barrier.
 The most important thing is to be well acclimatized to the altitude.
-The maximum height above sea level along the way is 4200m / 13,800 ft so we require anyone coming from lower elevations to spend at least 2 days in Cusco before attempting the trek.
-In order to confirm that everyone has spent at least two days at this elevation you will be required stop by our office two days in advance of the trek to provide final payment for the trek.
+The maximum height above sea level along the way is 4200m / 13,800 ft so we require anyone coming from lower elevations to spend at least 3 days in Cusco before attempting the trek.
 This period is also ideal for visiting the city of Cusco, the nearby ruins of Sacsayhuaman and the beautiful Sacred Valley of the Incas.

 DEPARTURE/RETURN LOCATION Cusco, Peru